 Profit on disposal = Proceeds - Net book value Profit on disposal = 2,000 - 3,000 = -1,000

-The profit on disposal is negative indicating that the business actually made a loss on disposal of the asset.
+As can be seen the ‘profit’ on disposal is negative indicating that the business actually made a loss on disposal of the asset.

-The fixed assets disposal journal entry would be as follows.
+Accordingly the loss on disposal journal entry would be as follows.

 |Disposal of Fixed Assets||1,000|

-Profit on Disposal of Fixed Assets
+Gain on Disposal of Fixed Assets

 Profit on disposal = Proceeds - Net book value Profit on disposal = 4,500 - 3,000 = 1,500

-The fixed assets disposal journal entry would be as follow.
+Accordingly the gain on disposal journal entry would be as follow.

 |Disposal of Fixed Assets||1,500|